Introduction to Cluster Algebras. Chapters 1-3: The Laurent phenomenon

 By the induction assumption, the cluster variable~$x$ is expressed as a Laurent polynomial in terms of the extended cluster~$\tilde\xx(t_1)=(x_1,\dots,x_j',\dots,x_m)$.
 Also, $x'_j= \frac{M_1+M_2}{x_j}$, where $M_1$ and $M_2$ are monomials in $x_1,\dots,x_m$.
 Substituting this into the aforementioned Laurent polynomial, we obtain a formula expressing $x$ in terms of~$\tilde\xx_\circ$.
 Another such formula is obtained by taking the Laurent polynomial expression for $x$ in terms of~$\tilde\xx(t_3)$, and substituting $x'_k= \frac{M_3+M_4}{x_k}$, with $M_3$ and $M_4$ some monomials in $x_1,\dots,x_m$.
 Removing common factors, we obtain (necessarily identical) expressions for~$x$ as a ratio of coprime polynomials in $x_1,\dots,x_m$, with monic denominator.

 Note that in the first computation, all non-monomial factors that can potentially remain in the denominator must come from $M_1+M_2$; in the second one, they can only come from~$M_3+M_4$.
 If $M_1+M_2$ and $M_3+M_4$ were coprime to each other, the Laurentness of~$x$ would follow.
 This coprimality however does not hold in general.
 (For example, if columns $j$ and~$k$ of~$\tilde B_\circ$ are equal to each other, then $M_1+M_2=M_3+M_4$.)
 We can however~use a trick based on Lemma~\ref{lem:trivialization}, cf.\ Remark~\ref{rem:trivialization}.
 Let us introduce a new frozen variable~$x_{m+1}$ and extend the matrix~$\tilde B_\circ$ by an extra row in which the $(m+1,j)$-entry is~1, and all other entries are~0.
 Now $M_1+M_2$ has become a binomial which has degree~1 in the variable~$x_{m+1}$.
-Hence $M_1+M_2$ is irreducible; moreover it cannot divide $M_3+M_4$ as the latter does not depend on~$x_{m+1}$.
-So the argument goes through, and we are done with Case~1.
+Note that the supports of $M_1$ and $M_2$ are disjoint, so $M_1+M_2$ does not have a monomial factor, and if it had a nontrivial factorization, that factorization would give a nontrivial factorization of $1+x_{m+1}$ after specializing the other cluster variables to $1$.
+Therefore $M_1+M_2$ is irreducible; moreover it cannot divide $M_3+M_4$ as the latter does not depend on~$x_{m+1}$.
+So $M_1+M_2$ and $M_3+M_4$ are coprime to each other, and we are done with Case~1.